Mariners place pitcher Sergio Romo on 10-day injured list, add Matt Koch to the roster

 Who?

-Koch, pronounced “Cook,” had his minor league contract selected from Class AAA Tacoma and was added to the active roster on Wednesday afternoon when the Mariners were forced to place veteran right-hander Sergio Romo on the 10-day injured list with right shoulder inflammation.
+Koch, pronounced “Cook,” had his minor league contract selected from Class AAA Tacoma and was added to the active roster on Wednesday afternoon, April 13, when the Mariners were forced to place veteran right-hander Sergio Romo on the 10-day injured list with right shoulder inflammation.

 To make room for Koch on the 40-man roster, right-hander Casey Sadler, who is out for the season due to shoulder surgery, was placed on the 60-day injured list.